ricardx/ricardx/README.md

 👋 Hello, I'm ricardo.
-Currently learning React.js, TypeScript, and GoLang.
+Currently learning JavaScript and some other langs.

+discord - ricardo#0001
 more - https://ricardo.wtf
 email - ricardo@is-sus.com